 Duties of Employer under POSH Act 2013

-Establishing an Internal Complaints Committee (ICC)
+Setting up an Internal Complaints Committee

 Spreading Awareness

-Implementing a Policy Against Sexual Harassment
+Putting a Policy Against Sexual Harassment into Practice

 Ensuring Confidentiality